International Students and Their Families:

 Price: $110 for Members | $155 for Non-Members

-This webinar has been submitted to ICCRC for CPD credit.
+This webinar has been approved by ICCRC for 1 hour of CPD.

 Many international students have family members that accompany them to Canada.
 This webinar will focus on the immigration processes required for international students’ spouses and common-law partners, in particular.
 Through a review of IRCC policies and recent updates, standard application procedures, and common scenarios faced by international student advisors, the presenters will discuss challenges associated with these application types and how advisors can help applicants navigate them.